mvolkmann/mvolkmann.github.com/programming/sed-article.md

 - a line number and a regular expression
   For example, `7,/April/` runs only on the lines from line 7 to the next line that contains "April".
+  If line 7 contains "April" the command is only run on that line.
-  If no line after line 7 matches the regular expression, the command is run on all remaining lines.
+  If no line starting with line 7 matches the regular expression, the command is run on all remaining lines.

 - a regular expression and a number preceded by "+"